 Logo & Website: I created a current, fun and rustic graphic to be treated in stamps, on the invites, save the dates and website.
 We found a heart-shaped stump to fit the bill.
 The site contains simple wedding information with an outdoorsy, camp theme.

-Objective: As Associate Creative Director of Print for Nutrisystem one of my main responsibilities was to generate sales calls via creative treatment of current program, messaging and promotions through original DR print advertising.
+Objective: Generate sales calls via creative treatment of current program, messaging and promotions through original DR print advertising.

 Direction/Design: Each ad was unique and direction varied based on type of media placement, response rate of previous ads and new assets consideration.
 Logo placement and current positioning were always key.

 To produce effective results strong color & font choices with hierarchy placed on most effective elements were crucial in design.